Indonesia: Help for street children

 Family problems and poverty force children to take to the streets.
 Our partner Kampus Diakonia Modern (KDM) runs a project to find a way out for street children.Learn more

-In Indonesia we currently support some 2,840 children in six projects.
-We have worked in Indonesia since 1978 and now work with six partner organisations that have in-depth knowledge of the needs of local populations.
+In Indonesia we currently support some 2,800 children in seven projects.
+We have worked in Indonesia since 1978 and work with partner organisations that have in-depth knowledge of the needs of local populations.
 This allows us to increase the effectiveness of our programmes in each region.

 In Indonesia, many families live on less than two dollars a day.
 Although the country signed the United Nations Convention on the Rights of the Child, children's rights are inadequately respected.

 We therefore support projects that strengthen these rights, for example, by counselling services for girls and boys and by paving the way for street children to lead a normal life.
 Working with our partners, we also combat child trafficking and the sexual exploitation of young people.

 On the island of Nias, our Action!Kidz campaign has turned into a major project to combat exploitative child labour.